homepage

 Best Restaurants in Amsterdam: 10 Modern Classics

 The question I get asked more often than any other: what’s your favourite restaurant in Amsterdam?
 It’s like asking me which is my favourite child!
 (Or not, as I’m merrily child-free, but you know what I mean.)
 Of course, I have different favourites at brunchtime, or when I’m in the mood for Indonesian rijsttafel, or feel like splashing out on fine dining.
-But the list below is made up of the restaurants I find myself drawn to again and again when I just want good, honest food.
+But the list below is made up of the restaurants I find myself drawn to when I just want good, seasonal, honest food.
 A cosy atmosphere.
 Friendly service.
 Nothing too formal.
-Job done.
 In other words, what I call: modern classics.

 Reservations at Amsterdam restaurants